timczerniak/gramadach_na_gaeilge/00_the_alphabet.md

 ### Lenition / Séimhiú

-This is when a _h_ is added after the first letter of a word and the sound of the initial letter is aspirated.
-Only 9 of the 13 consonants can be lenited.
+_Séimhiú_ means "softening".
+This is when a _h_ is added after a letter and the sound of it is lenited (or aspirated, or softened).
+Only 9 of the 13 consonants can be lenited, which we'll call **lenitable** or **séimhiú-able**.
-We'll call these **lenitable** or **séimhiú-able** consonants.
 Vowels can't be lenited.

 | Consonant | Lenited |
 | --------- | ------- |